 Storage

-Almond Butter can be stored in an airtight container in the fridge for up to a week or in the freezer for up to three months.
-Thaw out at room temperature.
+Almond Butter can be stored in an airtight container in the fridge for 2-3 weeks.

 📖 Recipe